pankaj892/pankaj892/README.md

 - 🌱 I’m currently learning - Python,Cloud Computing ☁💻.

-- 👯 I’m looking to collaborate on - Python and Cloud COmputing.
+- 👯 I’m looking to collaborate on - Python and Cloud Computing.

-- 💬 Ask me about - Custom ROMS,Android,Video Games 🎮.
+- 💬 Ask me about - Custom ROMS,Android,Video Games🎮.

 - 🥅 2021 Goal - Contribute as much as possible to Open Source.